ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: codeblock}

-The script assumes you have a directory called `actions`, with each top level directory representing an Action.
+The script assumes you have a directory called `actions`, with each top level directory representing an action.
 ```
 actions/
 ├── hello